MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 ### Service block for new deployments of AIP add-in

-Organizations who have non-zero usage of AIP in the last 90 days before 05/23/2023 can use 2.16.73.0 with no impact.
+Organizations who have nonzero usage of AIP in the last 90 days before May 23, 2023 can use 2.16.73.0 with no impact.

-Organizations who have zero usage of AIP in the last 90 days before 05/23/2023 will be impacted _if you use the AIP add-in_.
+Organizations who have zero usage of AIP in the last 90 days before May 23, 2023 will be impacted _if you use the AIP add-in_.
 Organizations who start to use the AIP add-in for the first time after 5/30/2023 can't download labels and will find the AIP add-in non-functional.
 The other components in the unified labeling package - the Scanner, the right-click Classify and Protect, PowerShell, and Viewer - will continue to work with no impact.
 Organizations with a legitimate business need to continue using the AIP add-in after 05/30/2024 can apply for an extension through support.

 For more information about AIP add-in retirement, see our [TechCommunity blog](https://techcommunity.microsoft.com/t5/security-compliance-and-identity/retirement-notification-for-the-azure-information-protection/ba-p/3791908) and for detailed migration steps, our [migration playbook](https://microsoft.github.io/ComplianceCxE/playbooks/AIP2MIPPlaybook/).